The Plan

 Blue Flips

-Chambers that Democrats can flip in the current cycle.
+Chambers that Democrats can flip in one cycle.

 Blue Hold